APU Study Away Programs

-In collaboration with Living and Learning International, students can participate in the Ecuador study away program focused on learning South American culture, the Spanish language, and practical application within ministry, service-learning, or an internship experience in a developing nation.
+In collaboration with Living and Learning International, students can participate in the Ecuador Semester, focused on learning South American culture, the Spanish language, and practical application within ministry, service-learning, or an internship experience in a developing nation.
 Students enjoy rich interaction with the culture through travel to the Galapagos Islands and the Amazon jungle.

-The Global Learning Term (GLT) program seeks to fulfill the international mission and educational essence of Azusa Pacific University by affording students self-directed, full-immersion learning experiences within a variety of cross-cultural contexts.
-This learning experience integrates community-based residence, study, service, and research within different “majority world” contexts (mostly nations in Latin America, Africa, and Asia).
-The program is a required part of the Global Studies major at APU, and managed in communication with the Center for Global Learning and Engagement.
+The Global Learning Term (GLT) program seeks to fulfill the international mission and educational essence of Azusa Pacific University by affording students self-directed, full-immersion learning experiences within a cross-cultural context.
+This learning experience integrates community-based residence, study, service-learning, and research within global contexts.
+The program is a required part of the global studies major at APU, and managed in communication with the Center for Global Learning and Engagement.
 Interested students should email the center at firstname.lastname@example.org.

-Students enroll in special GLT courses (up to 16 units) that are completed during a fall or spring term (minimum four months).
+Students enroll in special GLT courses that are completed during a fall semester in collaboration with GO ED., the Rwanda study away program provider.
 Program faculty assist students in exploring their major and in designing individualized study and service projects.
 The GLT is an integral component of the undergraduate global studies major, and builds upon campus-based multidisciplinary coursework, as well as the off-campus Los Angeles Term.
-As with the Los Angeles Term, GLT students live with local families in marginal communities, serve with community-based organizations, and complete contracted coursework in a self-directed manner.
-GLT is a field-based learning network composed of host parents, language coaches, agency staff, and local research guides.
-Each lends their energy and expertise to a community-driven global learning process.
-Learn more about the Global Learning Term.
+As with the Los Angeles Term, GLT students live locally, serve with community-based organizations, and complete coursework.

 High Sierra Semester